Chiral expansion of moments of quark distributions: Chiral behaviour of quark distribution moments

 \subsection{Feynman rules}

 Feynman rules relevant to the chiral extrapolation of matrix elements of twist-2 operators may be read directly from the effective operator matrix element terms given in section~\ref{sec:effops}.

-In standard heavy baryon chiral perturbation theory baryon propagators and baryon-meson vertices are given by:
+In standard heavy baryon chiral perturbation theory the baryon propagators and baryon-meson vertices are given by:

-where $v$ denotes the four-velocity of the heavy baryon $B$, $k^\mu$ refers to the momentum of the baryon or meson where the meson is outgoing from vertices, and $P^{\mu\nu}= (v^\mu v^\nu - g^{\mu \nu}) - \frac{4}{3}S^\mu S^\nu$ is a polarization projector which projects out the physical positive energy spinor solutions to the equation of motion.
+where $v$ denotes the four-velocity of the heavy baryon $B$, $k^\mu$ refers to the momentum of the baryon or meson where the meson is outgoing from vertices, and $P^{\mu\nu}= (v^\mu v^\nu - g^{\mu \nu}) - \frac{4}{3}S^\mu S^\nu$ is a polarization projector.
 The labels \ref{fig:vB}, \ref{fig:vT} refer to the corresponding figures.
 We note that the flavour algebra is encompassed in the definitions of the (Clebsch-Gordan) coefficients $C$ which are given explicitly in appendix~\ref{app:coeffs}.
 Subscripts $B$, $T$ and $\phi$ on these coefficients label the octet baryon, decuplet baryon, and meson which appear in the corresponding vertex, while a subscript $O_q$ indicates that the coupling corresponds to an operator insertion.

 The terms corresponding to operator insertion vertices differ for the spin-independent (SI) and spin-dependent (SD) cases.
 For the spin-independent operators \begin{widetext}

 Similarly, for the spin-dependent operators